gopal2812/convandgpt/andrewng-p-4-convolutional-neural-network.md

     - Detect object and localize them.
   - Neural style transfer
     - Changes the style of an image using another image.
-- One of the challenges of computer vision problem that https://raw.githubusercontent.com/ashishpatel26/DeepLearning.ai-Summary/master/4-%20Convolutional%20Neural%20Networks/Images/ can be so large and we want a fast and accurate algorithm to work with that.
+- One of the challenges of computer vision problem that oarameters can be so large and we want a fast and accurate algorithm to work with that.
   - For example, a `1000x1000` image will represent 3 million feature/input to the full connected neural network.
 If the following hidden layer contains 1000, then we will want to learn weights of the shape `[1000, 3 million]` which is 3 billion parameter only in the first layer and thats so computationally expensive!
 - One of the solutions is to build this using **convolution layers** instead of the **fully connected layers**.